-As such, the company is committing to provide to affected employees when the company ceases operation, a retrenchment package under existing laws as follows:
+The company is committing to provide to affected employees when the company ceases operation, a retrenchment package in accordance with existing laws as follows:

-- Separation pay following Company policy and labor laws - Commutation to cash of all unused vacation and sick leaves - Conduct of livelihood/entrepreneurship seminars for affected employees - Possible transfer of affected employees to other operations of the Company.
+- Separation pay in accordance with Company policy and labor laws - Commutation to cash of all unused vacation and sick leaves - Conduct of livelihood/entrepreneurship seminars for affected employees - Possible transfer of affected employees to other operations of the Company.

-17.5.4.2.10.2.
+16.5.4.2.10.2.
 Labor Support Policies and Programs